pedropessoa/VotingLocations/README.md

 In addition to my coordinates, I used the shapefiles in the Shapefiles folder.

-The final outputs are (1) PollsGeocoded.tsv, which is a dataset containing geographical coordinates for all voting places in Rio, and (2) VotingLocations.pdf, a map of voting locations and slums within inside Rio.
+The final outputs are (1) PollsGeocoded.tsv, which is a dataset containing geographical coordinates for all voting places in Rio, and (2) VotingLocations.pdf, a map of voting locations and slums within the city.